When VCAT starts a case – Planning disputes

 - how and when to communicate with VCAT and other parties

-- if your case is a major case
+- if your case is a major case, short case or Fast Track case.

 It’s important to follow the dates in the initiating order.
 These will tell you: